React

 Gumnut is a convenient collaborative editor, but the point of it is to edit your existing data.

-Right now, that data is a simple Record<string, string>
+Right now, that data is a simple Record<string, any>

 The easiest way to ensure that your data is loaded is to call actions.load()